openstates/enhancement-proposals/template.md

 ## Implementation Plan

 TODO: How will this be done?
 Are you volunteering to do it?
 Do you want someone else to do it?
+(It is ok to leave this blank in a draft if you aren't sure.)

 ## Copyright